noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 The most strange think is that he says to me that he doesn't have twitter and I post on it.
 So why?

+Strange case my father had very marked dark circles at lunch today.
+In fact, the torture of the night caused my post on twitter, a social network that he does not own.
+So he immediately sent me the message about the psychologist afterwards.
+Unfortunately my father is an engineer of this fascist family and he betrayed his son all his life by telling him that he was a leftist.
+He always talks about drugs, obviously he is a consumer or a seller.
+Or simply how Cristian died accused of a drug addict is an excuse for him.
+In the corruption circle where I was locked up in a psychiatric, an analysis indicated consumption when I am not taking drugs.
+And I never took.

 ### Barcelona street art

 ![Gruñon](http://telecomlobby.com/Images/spanish_remote_neural_monitoring_network_streetart_grunon.webp)